Moros0741/discord-pages.js/README.md

 ## NOTICES

-This module is **Still Under Development**.
-It is not recommeded for you to install whether by copying the contents of the src folder or installing with NPM.
+This module is in **BETA RELEASE** If you notice any bugs, please open an issue on the repository.

 ## Reporting Issues